LunaticWyrm467/node_tree/node_tree_derive/README.md

 [![Static Badge](https://img.shields.io/badge/DOCS.RS-node_tree-66c2a5?style=for-the-badge&logo=docs.rs)](https://docs.rs/node_tree)
 ![Crates.io License](https://img.shields.io/crates/l/node_tree?color=green&style=for-the-badge)

-**NodeTree** is a framework to create large scalable programs and games through a tree of processes.
+**NodeTree** is a scene graph framework to create large scalable programs and games through a tree of processes.
 Each process is fully autonomous and is capable of storing its own state or data, and communicating with other processes.
 These processes are known as Nodes.

 **⚠️WARNING⚠️**<br>
 This crate is in early development.
 Beware of possible bugs or safety violations.<br>